void-linux/void-packages/Manual.md

 - `noshlibprovides` If set, the ELF binaries won't be inspected to collect the provided sonames in shared libraries.

-- `noverifyrdeps` If set, the ELF binaries and shared libaries won't be inspected to collect their reverse dependencies.
+- `noverifyrdeps` If set, the ELF binaries and shared libraries won't be inspected to collect their reverse dependencies.
 You need to specify all dependencies in the `depends` when you need to set this.